Home Contact Us FAQ's SiteMap

 It used to be a common negative perception of some Asian managers that they were more interested in building a fiefdom for themselves than building capabilities of their people.
 For various reasons, traditional managers in emerging countries used this strategy to ensure tenure of their own employment.
 They hired and promoted staff based on assessments of personal loyalty rather than on performance.
 In this way, everyone would cover everyone else’s backs and the boss would never have to worry about someone showing him up or threatening his job.

-Gladly, this self-retention strategy seems to be losing favour as managers come to understand the benefits of modern management practices.
+Gladly, this self-retention strategy seems to be losing favour as local managers come to understand the benefits of modern management practices.
 Nevertheless, work is required of international managers to research the practices in the candidate’s past work-places.

 9. “Connected” Candidates

-When meeting candidates for senior positions in Asia, international managers will notice some who describe their personal or family connections with supposedly high-powered local people.
+When meeting candidates for senior positions in Asia, international managers will discover some who describe their personal or family connections with supposedly high-powered people.
 They may mention an uncle who is the head of this or a friend from school who is the head of that.
 They may also emphasize their last name as part of some prestigious family.

 Many international managers are perplexed how to determine whether such relationships exist, first of all, and then whether they have more value than risk to the organization.
-To people from egalitarian countries, it might seem revolting for candidates to pride themselves on supposedly unearned advantages rather than on earned achievements.
+To people from egalitarian countries, it might even seem revolting for candidates to pride themselves on supposedly unearned advantages rather than on earned achievements.
 Nevertheless, relationships are important to doing business in Asia and the international manager will need to determine which ones are important to his business.

 Next Page - Assessing Management Candidates in Asia